jafar90147677/Adidas-Sales-Analysis-power-bi-project-1/README.md

 - Tracking financial metrics to ensure the company is on track to meet its goals.

 # For instance, the project might reveal that running shoes are particularly popular in a certain region, leading to strategic decisions to focus more marketing efforts there.
-# Dashboard Creation:

-- All these visualizations are likely compiled into an interactive dashboard within Power BI.

-- This dashboard allows users to explore the data in an intuitive way, filtering by time periods, product categories, or regions to gain specific insights.